ArceLopera/PHPRefresher/docs/Moodle/Plugin/phpMoodlePlugin_qtypes.md

 #### question.php

 This class represents one instance of this question type, while it is being attempted by a user.
-It must do many things
+It must do many things:

-Start a new attempt (e.g. in a multiple choice question, this is where we randomly shuffle the choices).
++ Start a new attempt (e.g. in a multiple choice question, this is where we randomly shuffle the choices).

-or if we are continuing an existing attempt, re-initialise the question to the same state, using the data from the DB.
++ or if we are continuing an existing attempt, re-initialise the question to the same state, using the data from the DB.

-Tell the question engine what data this question type is expecting to be submitted.
++ Tell the question engine what data this question type is expecting to be submitted.

-Analyse those submitted responses: e.g. has it changed? is it complete.
++ Analyse those submitted responses: e.g. has it changed? is it complete.

-Automatically grade the response to give a 'fraction' (mark between 0 and 1) and a state (correct / partially correct / incorrect).
++ Automatically grade the response to give a 'fraction' (mark between 0 and 1) and a state (correct / partially correct / incorrect).

-check access to files for the file API.
++ Check access to files for the file API.

 ```php